• Skip to primary navigation

 Snacks

-• Biscotti - yes, a sort of version that makes fun treats from your own quick breads, etc. You can dry the bread, then dip it into chocolate for a fun treat.
-It's not quite the same as Italian biscotti, but this dehydrated quick bread can be so much more versatile with all the different flavors you can create.
+- Biscotti – yes, a sort of version that makes fun treats from your own quick bread, etc. You can dry the bread, then dip it into chocolate for a fun treat.
+It’s not quite the same as Italian biscotti, but this dehydrated quick bread can be so much more versatile with all the different flavors you can create.

-• Apple slices, strawberries, pineapple, bananas, kiwi - all single fruits can be made into tasty snacks.
-These also often are great in water or teas to infuse flavor, too!
+- Apple slices, strawberries, pineapple, bananas, and kiwi – all single fruits can be made into tasty snacks.
+These are great in water or teas to infuse flavor, too!

-• Fruit Salad - create a blend of tropical fruits and dried coconut, or do a berry blend or other blend of your recepient's favorite fruits for snacking
+- Fruit Salad – create a blend of tropical fruits and dried coconut, or do a berry blend or other blend of your recipient’s favorite fruits for snacking.

-• Pineapple flowers - cutting pineapples in thin slices and drying until brittle makes pretty flowers that can be used for cake decorating or snacking.
+- Pineapple flowers – cutting pineapples into thin slices and drying them until brittle makes pretty flowers that can be used for cake decorating or snacking.
 They are a beautiful addition to fruit mixes, too!

-• Oatmeal packs - so easy to create, and dehydrated fruits make excellent additions!
+- Oatmeal packs – are so easy to create, and dehydrated fruits make excellent additions!

-• Cream Cheese / Veggie Dip packets - seasoning blends using fruit powders or vegetable powders to elevate basic cream cheese and sour cream!
+- Cream Cheese / Veggie Dip packets – seasoning blends using fruit or vegetable powders to elevate basic cream cheese and sour cream!

 Drinks